Reputation laundering

-Reputation laundering occurs when a person or an organization conceals unethical, corrupt, or criminal behavior by performing highly-visible positive actions with the intent to improve their reputation and obscure their history.
+Reputation laundering occurs when a person or an organization conceals unethical, corrupt, or criminal behavior or other forms of controversy by performing highly visible positive actions with the intent to improve their reputation and obscure their history.

 Reputation laundering can include gestures such as donating to charities, sponsoring sports teams, or joining prominent associations.

 Origin of the term

 One of the first uses of the phrase "reputation laundering" was in 1996, in the book The United Nations and Transnational Organized Crime, which defined it as "the process of acquiring respectability in a new environment".

 An early use of the phrase in mass media was in 2010, in a Guardian article headlined "PR firms make London world capital of reputation laundering", a report which focused on the use of public relations (PR) firms by heads of state (including Saudi Arabia, Rwanda, Kazakhstan, and Sri Lanka) to obscure human rights abuses and corruption.

-The phrase was in common use by 2016 when it was used by Transparency International in their report "Paradise Lost: Ending the UK’s role as a safe haven for corrupt individuals, their allies and assets".
+The phrase was in common use by 2016 when it was used by Transparency International in their report "Paradise Lost: Ending the UK's role as a safe haven for corrupt individuals, their allies and assets".
 In that report, they defined reputation laundering as "the process of concealing the corrupt actions, past or present, of an individual, government or corporate entity, and presenting their character and behaviour in a positive light."

 The phrase "reputation laundering" is a play on the older phrase "money laundering".

 Activities associated with reputation laundering

-According to Transparency International, reputation laundering may include activities such as:
+Reputation laundering includes activities such as: